Scroll to top

 It’s not just a question of equal representation.
 There are notable differences between the male and female body which change the way diseases, drugs, and therapies affect people.

-Some medical research results can be extrapolated between sexes, but many pathways, such as cardiovascular disease and some cancers, are affected by hormones, which differ significantly between sexes.
+Some medical research results can be extrapolated between sexes.
+However hormones affect many pathways, such as cardiovascular disease and some cancers, which differ significantly between sexes.

-Because of this, many pre-90s studies are flawed, and doctors have a poorer understanding of female and intersex people’s health.
-This also means the drugs that come out of these studies are less safe and effective for women, who were not included in the development process.
+Because of this, many pre-90s studies are flawed and doctors have a poorer understanding of female and intersex people’s health.
+This also means the drugs that come out of these studies are less safe and effective for women because of their exclusion from the development process.
 To illustrate, the US FDA withdrew eight drugs with unacceptable risks for women between 1997 and 2001.

-The lack of female representation in the research also complicates diagnosis.
-Doctors often miss or misdiagnose diseases that look different in women.
-Diseases that affect mostly women are understudied, undertreated, and commonly misdiagnosed or undiagnosed.
-For example, it’s said that waiting to have children causes endometriosis, or that it can be cured by getting pregnant, which was also said about breast cancer before it was proven otherwise.
+The lack of female representation in research also complicates diagnosis.
+Researchers often understudy diseases that affect mostly women, and as a result doctors often undertreat, misdiagnose, or undiagnose these diseases.
+For example, some say that waiting to have children can cause endometriosis while getting pregnant can cure it.
+This was also said about breast cancer before it was proven otherwise.

 The mystery around women’s illnesses has a great impact on women’s health.
 Luckily, there are advocates in the field taking steps to improve women’s health research and treatment.

-In the 80s, a number of female scientists in the US created what is now known as the Society for Women’s Health Research, to advocate for better health research in women.
+In the 80s, US female scientists set out to create what is now known as the Society for Women’s Health Research to advocate for better health research in women.

 Ongoing advocacy from groups like this one has incited important regulatory changes.
-For example, in 1993 the FDA and the National Institutes of Health (NIH) made it obligatory to include women in clinical trials.
-20 years ago, the NIH mandated that every study they fund must disclose the proportions of women and minorities included, and to explain why, if none were included.
+In 1993 the FDA and the National Institutes of Health (NIH) made it obligatory to include women in clinical trials.
+20 years ago, the NIH mandated that every study they fund must disclose the proportions of women and minorities included.
+If these groups were not included, researchers had to provide reasoning.

 Despite this progress, many grants with few or no women are still funded.